The Beast is Rising!

 Likewise, Paul instructed believers not to be “troubled” by disinformation about the “Day of the Lord.”
 That day would not come until the “apostasy” and the “revelation of the Man of Lawlessness” occurred.
 He described the latter as using “lying signs and wonders” to deceive those who refused the “love of the truth.”
 Likewise, the “False prophet” in Revelation will use “great wonders” to cause many to “pay homage to the Beast” - (2 Thessalonians 2:1-12, Revelation 13:11-15).

 In his first letter, John called false teachers in his congregations “antichrists,” forerunners of the final “Antichrist.”
-They were driven by the “Spirit of the Antichrist” that is active already.
-They were identifiable by their deceptive activities - (1 John 2:18-22).
+They were driven by the “Spirit of the Antichrist” that was active already.
+They were identifiable by their attempts to mislead believers, often “disguised as angels of light” - (2 Corinthians 11:14, 1 John 2:18-22).

-When Jesus warned that the “love of many would grow cold” due to “lawlessness,” he was not speaking about humanity in general, but about his disciples.
+Jesus warned that the “love of many would grow cold” due to “lawlessness.”
+He was not speaking about humanity in general, but his disciples.
 “False prophets” would work overtime to deceive them.

 Similarly, the “Man of Lawlessness” would appear in the “Sanctuary of God,” a phrase Paul applied consistently to the Body of Christ.
 John likewise was concerned about the “many antichrists” that were disrupting his congregations.
-In Revelation, the “Dragon” wages war against the “saints,” “those who have the testimony of Jesus,” not other nation-states or modern Israel.
+In Revelation, the “Dragon” wages war against the “saints,” “those who have the testimony of Jesus,” the “men from every nation redeemed by the blood of the Lamb,” not other nation-states.

 So, where does this leave us?
-First, because the rise of the “Beast” is an ever-present reality, we must remain ever-vigilant.
-Second, since Satan and his agents can employ “signs and wonders” to deceive us, the manifestation of supernatural power is no guarantee that any individual, church, or ministry is from God.
-Third, however small it may begin, the Antichrist program will become global in scope, especially as it targets faithful believers wherever they are.
+First, we must remain vigilant because the rise of the “Beast” is an ever-present reality.
+Secondly, since Satan and his agents can employ “signs and wonders,” the manifestation of supernatural power is no guarantee that an individual, church, or ministry is from God.
+Thirdly, the Antichrist program will become global in scope, especially as it targets faithful believers wherever they are.

 RELATED POSTS: